A Common Stomach Bacteria

 Helicobacter pylori (hell-ee-ko-back-ter pie-lore-ee), or H. pylori, is a bacterium that can cause infection in the stomach and the upper part of the small intestine (duodenum).
 The bacteria’s spiral shape helps them to wind their way into the stomach’s sticky mucus lining and lodge there.1 Protected from the harsh gastric juices, H. pylori can live in the stomach for many years.

 H. pylori infection is a common chronic infection found throughout the world.
 Most people contract H. pylori when they are children and, if left untreated, the infection can last a lifetime.3 In most cases there are no symptoms, so many people can have an infection without ever knowing it.
-Those that do experience symptoms could be suffering from other conditions linked to an H. pylori infection.
+Those who do experience symptoms could be suffering from other conditions linked to an H. pylori infection.

 Your Gut’s Reaction to an H. pylori Infection